-It’s a nice, hot summer day, and you’re getting ready to dive into that ice cream cone, when all of a sudden you feel a big OUCH!
-What was that tingling sensation you just felt?
-It sounds like a case of tooth recession.
-This is when the gums recede or pull away from the teeth.
-This leaves the root surface exposed.
-Since the root surface does not have a hard enamel covering as the crown (top) of the tooth does, the root may become sensitive to hot and cold temperatures, air, sour or spicy foods and sweets.
-When you can see the roots of the teeth, this is recession already in progress.
+Tooth and gum recession is when the margin of the gum tissue surrounding the teeth wears away, or pulls back, exposing more of the tooth, or the tooth’s root.
+Since the root surface does not have a hard enamel covering as the crown (top) of the tooth does, the root may become sensitive to hot and cold temperatures, air, sour or spicy foods, and sweets.
+When you can see the roots of the teeth, this is the recession already in progress.

 Causes of Tooth Recession